 Warlick and Caldwell created the Champions For A Cause Foundation, a long haul motorcycle ride dedicated to raising funds and awareness for a cure for breast cancer.
 The charitable organization has raised and donated more than $150,000.
 Past trips include the inaugural ride from San Francisco to Knoxville as well as trips from the Badlands to Las Vegas and from Knoxville to Key West, Fla., New Orleans, Niagara Falls and, most recently in 2013 and 2014, Panama City, Fla.

-Warlick also presented a special pink basketball to her sister, Marion Ferrill, prior to the start of that game in 2013.
+Warlick also presented a special pink basketball to her sister, Marion Ferrill, prior to the start of the Live Pink.
+Bleed Orange. game in 2013.
 Ferrill was diagnosed with breast cancer in the fall of 2012 and was pronounced cancer free on Sept.
 30 after undergoing surgery shortly after her diagnosis.